Alexander Hack: Al Qadsiah

 On 14 August 2023, Mainz announced the transfer of Hack to Al Qadsiah in Saudi Arabia.
 Hack made his Saudi First Division League debut on 20 August 2023, in a 0–1 victory over Al-Jandal SC.
 On 16 April 2024, Hack scored his first goal for Al Qadsiah in a 0–3 victory over Jeddah Club.
 He ended his season in Saudi Arabia helping his club to win the 2023–24 Saudi First Division League and gain promotion to the top flight.

 New York Red Bulls

 Hack joined Major League Soccer club New York Red Bulls on a two-year contract with an additional club option year on 20 December 2024.
+On 5 January 2026, it was announced that Hack and the team had reached an agreement to mutually terminate his contract.

+Zürich

+In February 2026, Hack signed for Swiss club Zürich.